Select Page

 Key Measures & Data Analysis

 Studying retention strategies is crucial for decreasing public safety vacancy rates because these strategies directly address the underlying issues contributing to high turnover in the field.
 Retention strategies, such as educational opportunities, robust professional development, and comprehensive support systems, create an environment where public safety professionals feel valued and engaged.
-By investing in these areas, the City hopes to foster higher job satisfaction and commitment, to reduce the likelihood of employees leaving for other opportunities.
+By investing in these areas, the City hopes to foster higher job satisfaction and commitment, reducing the likelihood of employees leaving for other opportunities.

 Public Safety Vacancy Rates